univention/univention-corporate-server/doc/architecture/components/index.rst

 Product components
 ******************

-..
-How is "product component" defined in the scope of this document?
-   Who is your target audience?
-   What is your target audience's goal?
-Why are they reading this document?
-   What do your readers already know before they read your document?
-   What should your readers know or be able to do after they read your document?

 In this part of the document, you learn about the second, medium, detail level of the architecture of |UCS|.
 You learn about UCS product components that you face directly when you use UCS.
 The product components typically act as entry points